Skip to main content

 3. Fill in the fields:

-• Name: a descriptive label for this connection
+• Name: a descriptive name for this connection

 Configure Snowflake connection